A while ago my dad and I went on an amazing trip to Europe. During my 2 weeks there I picked up a few helpful tips and some places to go.

 From Nice my dad and I rented a car and took a road trip to get to Montpellier.
 The drive was beautiful and we saw a whole new side of France.

 The architecture was so pretty and there was so much detail.

-I thought this was pretty cool <3 This is by far the best gelato I’ve ever had, it was delicious!!!
+I thought this was pretty cool <3 This is probably the best gelato I’ve ever had, I’m craving it right now.